williamtran29/styleguides/ux-dev/accessibility-a11y.md

 ### Images and Icons

-- Decorative images don’t add content or information for a page, and are used solely for layout or visual interest.
+- Decorative images don’t add context or information to a page, and are used solely for layout or visual interest.
 Decorative images should have an empty alt attribute `alt=“”`.
 Leaving the alt attribute empty means screenreaders will skip over the image.
 - An effective alt attribute focuses on the function and purpose of the image, rather than a description of the image.
 It is concise.
 It avoids phrases such as “picture of,” “graphic of,” etc. For more info, [reference WebAIM’s guidelines](https://webaim.org/techniques/alttext/).
 The alt attribute of a logo doesn’t need to include the word “logo.”
 A common practice is to set the alt attribute of a logo to the company’s name.
-- To make your svgs accessible, use a `<title>` and if needed a `<desc>` element. `<title>` should be the first child of their parent container and are used to give a title or brief description of the svg’s content.
-To provide more details about an svg, use the `<desc>` element immediately after the `<title>`.
+- To make your SVGs accessible, use a `<title>` and if needed a `<desc>` element. `<title>` should be the first child of their parent container and are used to give a title or brief description of the SVG’s content.
+To provide more details about an SVG, use the `<desc>` element immediately after the `<title>`.
+For further

 ### Button/Link Icons